Petites Pensées

 Skill can be crucial, but is not necessary if the spirit of the artist is true and can find its way without the use of excessive manual skill.

 Giotto was the first great Western visual artist since ancient times, a hiatus of perhaps 1200 years.
-To ignore his work is to be blind to much that is utterly fabulous.
+To ignore his work is to miss and be blind to much that is utterly fabulous.

 Art can exist in physical objects, which can lose their power, yet can mysteriously regain it in later, more evolved eras.

 Life is meaningless, but art derives its meaning locally, among living people, for living people.
-This makes it worthwhile.
+This makes it worthwhile even in the face of our indifferent universe.

 Because great art is sophisticated, it has very little support in the world, and is always in danger of disappearing entirely.